 - Loss of earning capacity;

-- Loss of companionship and services (in the case of certain family members).
+- Loss of “consortium” or companionship and services (ONLY CERTAIN family members).